alfar0x/alfar-linea/README.md

 ## Running

-After you configured your mode you can run soft:
+After configuring your desired mode, you can run the software by following these steps:

-1. Open a command terminal in soft folder (as described above)
+1. Open a command terminal in the software folder (as described above).
-1. Run `yarn start` command:
+2. Run the command: `yarn start`.
-1. Select the desired mode and the corresponding config file:
+3. Select the desired mode and the corresponding config file:
-   - Use the arrow keys to move the selector.
+   - Use the arrow keys to navigate and select.
-   - Press Enter to submit your choice.
+   - Press Enter to confirm your choice.
-1. Confirm run if needed
+4. Confirm the run if necessary.

+Your selected mode will now start running based on the configurations you have set.

 ## Additional Links

-Explore our scripts on our telegram channel [alfar](https://t.me/+FozX3VZA0RIyNWY6).
-Feel free to suggest improvements or engage in discussions in our chat (link in the channel).
+Explore our scripts on our Telegram channel [alfar](https://t.me/+FozX3VZA0RIyNWY6).
+Your feedback is invaluable, feel free to suggest improvements or engage in discussions in our chat (link provided in the channel).
+Together, let's enhance the functionality and efficiency of our tools.